austindbirch/harbor_hook/docs/glossary.md

 A test/demo HTTP server that simulates webhook endpoints for development and testing.
 Can be configured to return different HTTP status codes to test retry and failure scenarios.

 ## API Methods & Operations

+### Publish
+The process of creating and sending an event through the HarborHook system:
+1. Client calls PublishEvent API with event payload
+2. Ingest service validates and stores event in database
+3. System queries subscriptions to find matching endpoints (fanout)
+4. Creates delivery records for each subscribed endpoint
+5. Publishes delivery tasks to NSQ for worker processing
+6. Returns event_id and fanout_count to client

 ### Replay
 The process of retrying a failed delivery by creating a new delivery attempt.
 Replay operations: